SeeLog/commando/README.md

 - `cmd`: The command to execute.
 You can use [placeholders](#Placeholders).
 - `autoClear`: *(Optional)* If true, automatically clear the output channel or terminal before each command.
 If null, use the value of `commando.autoClear`.
 - `autoFocus`: *(Optional)* If true, automatically focus the output channel or terminal before each command.
 If null, use the value of `commando.autoFocus`.
+- `executeInTerminal`: *(Optional)* If true, execute commands in terminal.
+Otherwise, execute commands on background and show the result in output channel.
+If null, use the value of `commando.executeInTerminal`.
 - `windowName`: *(Optional)* The name of the output channel or terminal.
 You can use [placeholders](#Placeholders).
 If null, use the value of `commando.windowName`.
+- `shell`: *(Optional)* The shell to use for running commands.
+If empty, the default shell is used.
+This setting is only available when `commando.executeInTerminal` is false.
+If null, use the value of `commando.shell`.
+- `executeOnSavePattern`: *(Optional)* The regex pattern of the file to execute the command on save.
+If null or empty string, the command is not executed on save.

 ### Placeholders
 You can use placeholders in`cmd` and `windowsName` settings.
 The following placeholders are available: